lukejacksonn/Actuate/README.md

 > Note: this library uses [promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) for which you [might need](http://caniuse.com/#feat=promises) a [polyfill](https://polyfill.io/v2/docs/)

 ### Include the library
-Directly in the head of your document from the CDN
+Directly in the `head` of your document from the CDN
 ```html
 <script src='https://unpkg.com/actuatejs'></script>
 ```
-or require in your script after an `npm install actuatejs`
+or require it in your source files after `npm install actuatejs`
 ```js
 import Actuate from 'actuatejs' // ES6
 ```

-### Define a named CSS animation
+### Define a CSS animation
 You can define your own or employ a library like [animate.css](https://github.com/daneden/animate.css)
 ```css
 @keyframes pulse {